joshdoman/confidential-script-lib/README.md

 ## Recommended Setup

 This library is intended to be used within a Nitro Enclave, integrated with KMS such that any AWS account can provision an identical enclave with the same master private key.
-For maximum security, the KMS key should be created with a policy making it non-deletable and only accessible to enclaves running a specific image.
-The policy should also be irrevocable, ensuring the key cannot be used outside the enclave in the future.
+For maximum security, **the KMS key should be created with an irrevocable policy that makes it un-deletable and accessible only to enclaves running a specific, verified image**.
+Crucially, it should allow requests from any AWS account that meets this strict criteria, so that usage is permissionless.

 To generate the master secret, an enclave should generate a random secret and use `GenerateDataKey` to encrypt it using KMS.
 To provision a different enclave with the secret, the user should provide the enclave the encrypted encryption key and the encrypted secret.
 The enclave can then decrypt the encryption key with KMS using `Decrypt` and subequently decrypt the secret.